smrowe1-oss/Data-to-AI-Research-Portfolio/LEARNING_log.md

 # 📓 AI Research & Data Engineering Logbook

+#### **Log Entry 084: Repository Architecture — Full Migration to Implementation Analytics**
+* **Focus:** Data Governance & Systems Integration.
+* **Action:** Migrated the complete SQL asset library (Schema Analysis, Aggregation Scripts, and Composite Key Logic) into the 'Implementation-Analytics' directory.
+* **Researcher's Note:** This migration represents the 'Collective Action' phase of NPT.
+By housing 'Structural' (Composite Keys) and 'Analytical' (Aggregations) scripts together, I am demonstrating a complete 'Data-to-Insight' pipeline.
+It shows that I manage the entire 'Arena' (Situational Analysis) of data, from the way a table is built to the way a report is generated for leadership.
+* **Status:** ✅ Migration Complete; Narrative Unity Achieved.

+#### **Log Entry 083: Repository Consolidation — Data Governance Architecture**
+* **Focus:** Knowledge Management & Systems Thinking.
+* **Action:** Consolidated all SQL-engineering assets into the 'Implementation-Analytics' directory, creating a unified evidence base for technical clinical evaluation.
+* **Researcher's Note:** This is an application of 'Collective Action' (NPT).
+By grouping the Northwind Integrity work with the RE-AIM Evaluation scripts, I am demonstrating how discrete technical tasks (SQL) serve a larger organizational goal (Implementation).
+It moves the portfolio from 'Task-Oriented' to 'System-Oriented,' which is the hallmark of a Senior Strategist role.
+* **Status:** ✅ Repository Consolidation Complete.

+#### **Log Entry 082: Technical Documentation — Schema Integrity & AI Safety**
+* **Focus:** Database Architecture & Data Governance.
+* **Action:** Refactored the SQL Case Study (Northwind) to emphasize Data Integrity as the prerequisite for clinical AI safety.
+* **Researcher's Note:** This is an application of 'Systematic Oversight.'
+Just as I audited systematic reviews for bias, I am auditing database schemas for 'relational bias' and redundancy.
+By framing a Composite Key as a safety guardrail, I am demonstrating how my PhD-level rigor translates into the very first layer of the AI tech stack.
+* **Status:** ✅ Technical README Optimized for Senior Strategy.

+#### **Log Entry 081: Repository Refactoring — Strategic Taxonomy**
+* **Focus:** Digital Asset Management & Professional Signaling.
+* **Action:** Renamed technical directory to 'Implementation-Analytics' to better reflect the intersection of SQL engineering and PhD-level clinical evaluation.
+* **Researcher's Note:** This is an exercise in 'Professional Sense-Making' (NPT).
+By moving away from tool-based naming (SQL) to outcome-based naming (Analytics), I am ensuring that a recruiter's first 'Situational Analysis' of my portfolio identifies me as a Senior Strategist, not just a technical operator.
+* **Status:** ✅ Folder Structure Optimized.

+#### **Log Entry 080: Taxonomy & Semantic Architecture — Data Portfolio Structure**
+* **Focus:** Knowledge Management & Professional Signaling.
+* **Action:** Renamed the technical SQL repository from 'SQL Engineering' to 'Implementation Analytics' to align with the Senior Strategist brand.
+* **Researcher's Note:** This is an application of 'Coherence' (NPT).
+By naming the folder 'Implementation Analytics,' I am signaling that the SQL code inside isn't just a technical exercise; it is a tool for 'Reflexive Monitoring.'
+It shifts the focus from 'Coding' to 'Evaluation'—a high-level research competency.
+* **Status:** ✅ Portfolio Taxonomy Optimized.

+#### **Log Entry 079: Technical Synthesis — SQL for Implementation Science**
+* **Focus:** Data Engineering & RE-AIM Metrics.
+* **Action:** Designed a SQL schema and analytical queries to track AI implementation using the RE-AIM framework.
+* **Researcher's Note:** This is the 'Technical Apex' of my portfolio.
+It proves I can move beyond the 'Implementation Gap' by building actual measurement tools.
+By coding RE-AIM metrics into SQL, I am demonstrating that my PhD-level understanding of 'Fidelity' and 'Reach' is ready for a Data Engineering environment.
+I am an architect of clinical evaluation systems.
+* **Status:** ✅ SQL Technical Proof Published.

 #### **Log Entry 079: Technical Synthesis — SQL for Implementation Science**
 * **Focus:** Data Engineering & RE-AIM Metrics.
 * **Action:** Designed a SQL schema and analytical queries to track AI implementation using the RE-AIM framework.